-The use of mobile banking almost doubled between 2013 and 2017 but until recently, paying a bill from a smartphone was a cumbersome experience.
-Entering biller codes and account IDs were be prone to error on a small screen.
+The use of mobile banking almost doubled between 2013 and 2017 but until recently, paying a bill from a smartphone was a cumbersome experience as entering biller codes and account IDs could be prone to error on a small screen.

 But what if a bill has a unique barcode or QR code that embeds that information?
 Suddenly, everything is a whole lot simpler.
-Enter ‘scan and pay’.
 And for billers, accurate payment data also reduces the cost of double handling and reconciliation.

 According to Bethaney, the next generation of bill payers will soon be “empowered to pay anytime, anywhere and any way they want.”

-“We’re opening up our APIs so third party payment apps can access the bill barcode – further expanding payment choices for consumers.”
+“We’re exploring ways to open up our APIs so third party payment apps can access the bill barcode – further expanding payment choices for consumers.”

-“You can scan your digital or paper bill using the AusPost app on your smartphone while you’re on the train to work for example.
-The app has saved your preferred payment options so everything’s done in a few clicks.
-You don’t have to log into internet banking in a public, crowded space.”
+"You can scan your digital or paper bill using the AusPost app on your smartphone while you’re on the train to work for example and get everything done in a few clicks."

 It’s all about creating a more convenient experience for consumers.
-If they can take care of that transactional task as at the point that they remember it, billers can expect to be paid more promptly.
+If consumers are given more ways to pay bills at their convenience, then billers can expect to be paid more promptly.

 The importance of channel choice